Is Buying A Car Tax Deductible?

 When you finance a new vehicle, you cannot deduct the entire monthly expenses from your taxes.
 However, the interest charge being collected from every payment can be written off.
 For example, if the car is used 80 percent for business, then 80 percent of the lease payment can be deducted.

-Enter the amount of interest on form Schedule C to take this deduction as a business expense.
+Enter the amount of interest on form Schedule C to record this deduction as a business expense.

 You can write off sales taxes paid on the new car or the income taxes paid for the year with a Schedule A form, an income tax form that you use to report your tax-deductible expenses.